Trigger Rules

 score: 60

-# The maximum number of comments to be published.
+# Maximum number of comments

 max_comments: 5

-# pull_request source branch
+from: $PULL_REQUEST_FROM # pull_request source branch

-# pull_request target branch
+to: $PULL_REQUEST_TO # pull_request target branch

-# pull_request title
+title: $PULL_REQUEST_TITLE # pull_request title

 API Request Events